1KBlockID/reactnative-blockid-demo-app/README.md

 end
 ```

-and then finally
+and then

 ```
 bundle install #only one time in your project bundle exec pod install
 ```

-if you want to adopt new architechture
+Add permission in your info.plist

 ```
-RCT_NEW_ARCH_ENABLED=1 bundle exec pod install
+NSCameraUsageDescription, NSFaceIDUsageDescription
 ```

 ## Configuring Android: